-With all these references, it’s not hard to see why seeking goodly pearls is crucial in the Bible.
+With all the references from the Bible, it’s not hard to see why seeking goodly pearls is crucial in the Bible.
 They represent God’s love and grace, his creation, and his wisdom and power.
-The precious pearl is also a symbol of prosperity and abundance.

 Contents